Learning to Give Yourself Grace on a Bad Day

 When we finally walked into her classroom, I had to pry her off me like a leech.

-I managed to hold down my personal meltdown until I arrived to my car, then I succumbed to my verging cascade of tears.
+I managed to hold down my personal meltdown until I arrived at my car, then I succumbed to my verging cascade of tears.

 Yes, I know how dramatic my story sounds.